Ephraim-usc/glike/tutorial.md

 Estimating parameters
 ------------

-There are several pieces of information needed to launch the estimation process.
+There are several pieces of information needed to describe the estimation task.
 `names` lists the names of each parameter

     names = ["t1", "t2", "t3", "r1", "r2", "N", "N_a", "N_b", "N_c", "N_d", "N_e"]